 If possible, offer videos and virtual tryout periods.
 Give prospects time to test out the product at their own pace without making a commitment to buy anything.

 Customer service doesn’t mean selling the product alone.
 Add in customer service comments and responses so customers feel comfortable asking questions and sharing problems.
-This way, people who may have bought the product anyway will know better it its worth it to them.
+This way, people who may have bought the product anyway will know better if its worth it to them.

-In order to provide a better customer experience, e-retailers often repurpose items in your inventory from another category or sell things that you may not even know you had.
+In order to provide a better customer experience, e-retailers often repurpose items in inventory from another category or sell things that you may not even know you had.
 These are called “cross promotions” or “bundles.”
 If you only offer these as deals, customers can have a hard time figuring out when and where to find them at a lower price.

 To help yourself out, start by tracking cross promotions and bundle offers in an Excel spreadsheet.
 It doesn’t need to be anything complicated; a rough count will do for now.

 Then once you have some data, move into Salesforce or Marketo or any other tool you like and keep tracking the same way.
 You will then have an idea of which items people are most likely to purchase together and could possibly be bundles.